 East 9th Street

-Joyce Wadler has been with the New York Times since before I finished elementary school.
-She says she wishes, at times, she become a TV news writer.
-She was two minutes from being late to a meeting when I asked her to be part of this project.
-It took well over three minutes.
+Joyce Wadler has been with The New York Times since before I finished elementary school.
+She said, at times, she wishes she became a TV news writer.
+Wadler said she was two minutes from being late to a meeting when I asked her to be part of this project.
+Her involvement lasted well over three minutes.

 1. Saw “Mamma Mia” on stage.